Can Columbia afford to fund researchers with an additional year of employment?

 What are the chances this will actually work?

-Columbia has already created a Stabilization Fund to support student workers and postdocs on training grants that were canceled.
+Additionally, Columbia has already created a Stabilization Fund to support training grants that were canceled.
 This is a partial solution and we are demanding that it be scaled up to all postdocs and associate research scientists impacted by the funding cuts.

 Who is this being sent to?
 Who will see my name when I sign on to support workers?

 The petition, signed by hundreds of postdocs at Columbia support research, is internal to Columbia and is directed toward the office of the provost.
-Elected stewards and organizers in our union will also see who has signed the petition, which will be used to direct our efforts to reach our coworkers.
+Elected stewards and organizers in our union will see who has signed the petition, which will be used to direct our efforts to reach our coworkers.

 What are my rights as an international worker to sign our union petition?